tanukushwah1103/weather_prediction.ml/README.md

-# Weather Prediction using Linear Regression
+fr# Weather Prediction using Linear Regression

 This project is part of my internship at Hunar Intern.
 It uses Linear Regression to predict temperature based on humidity and wind speed.